ablomm/ablomm-cpu/docs/cpu/isa.md

 | ALU | 0xf_ | Performs an ALU operation as shown in the [ALU Operations section](#alu-operations) | `A = B <op> C` <br> `if (S) { status.NZCV = <new flags> }` |

 > [!NOTE]
-> LD and ST offset is a signed value. so it is possible to do solmething like `ld *(r1 - 123), r2`.
+> LD and ST offset is a signed value.
+So it is possible to do something like `ld *(r1 - 123), r2`.

 > [!NOTE]
 > The assembler has a different set of instructions that will mapped to these instructions.
-E.g. `ld r1, 123` gets mapped to a LDI instuction.
+E.g. `ld r1, 123` gets mapped to a LDI instruction.
 Uppercase distinguishes the instruction as a CPU instruction rather than an assembly instruction.
 Assembly instructions are documented in the [Instructions document](../assembler/instructions.md#assembly-instructions).

 ## Layout